tworitdash/rfidiot/README.md

 ## RFID with the Internet of Things  (IoT)

-The concept here is to glow a Led on an Arduino or any MCU with the help of an authorized RFID tag from anywhere (IoT).
+The concept here is to glow a Led on an Arduino or any MCU with the help of an authorized RFID tag from anywhere (IoT). :smiley:

 The server is an eventmachine websocket server written in Ruby.
 Run the server from any machine.